ljtill/bicep-istio/README.md

 # Istio

 This repository contains the infra-as-code components for rapidly provisioning an Azure Kubernetes Service cluster, leveraging Azure Service Mesh (Istio) for managing Ingress & Egress gateways, and mTLS encryption.
-Additionally, within this cluster, we have implemented the Flux extension for deploying the Podinfo application as a sample use case.
+Additionally, within this cluster, we have implemented the Podinfo application as a sample use case.

 _Please note these artifacts are under development and subject to change._